eyal0/Chicken-story/README.md

 ![image](https://user-images.githubusercontent.com/109809/110167286-c8b6b580-7db2-11eb-83d4-fdc02b1dc39e.png)

 (Though the token IP addresses were not checked, their timestamp was.
-Tokens were only valid for an hour.
+Tokens were only valid for around an hour.
 The Cats Be Gone server actually generated them ahead of time and always kept 20 on hand so that they'd be ready to go as needed.)

 My friends and I used the server for a while with success and it got better over time as the server's guesses netted new answers.